senimanjs/seniman/examples/simple-multi-page/README.md

 In this example, we'll show you a simple multi-page application in Seniman.

-This is intended to show the absolute minimum implementation of differential rendering based on the route of the page using `client.path()` and `client.navigate()` APIs provided by Seniman.
+This is intended to show the absolute minimum implementation of differential rendering based on the route of the page using `client.path()` API and the `Anchor` component provided by Seniman.

 <img width="604" alt="Screenshot 2023-12-15 at 10 02 37 AM" src="https://github.com/senimanjs/seniman/assets/510503/d38cbe95-bd45-413d-badf-fd76679a0203">